 11. Amber Tamblyn // Season 6, Episode 6

 No doubt soap fans knew who Amber Tamblyn was when she played Dawn Summers' best friend Janice in the season six episode "All the Way"—she had played Emily Bowen/Quartermaine on General Hospital for six years.
-Tamblyn wouldn't become really famous until she starred on the hit series Joan of Arcadia, though.
-Later, she starred with Gellar in The Grudge 2.
+But Tamblyn wouldn't become really famous until she starred in the hit adaptation of YA novel, The Sisterhood of the Traveling Pants.
+The actress also appeared with Gellar in The Grudge 2, and had arcs on House MD and Two and a Half Men.

 12. Zach Woodlee // Season 6, Episode 7

-These days, he’s a choreographer on, and producer of, the Fox series Glee.
-But back in the day, Zach Woodlee did some acting and dancing on camera.
+Post-Buffy, Woodlee made a name for himself as a choreographer on, and producer of, the Fox series Glee.
+But back in the day, he did some acting and dancing on camera.
 One of his first roles was “Demon/Henchman” in the musical episode “Once More, With Feeling.”

 13. Rachel Bilson // Season 7, Episode 18